FaroukBENGHARSSALLAH/quod/README.md

 You can visit the live version via [Quod](http://quod-dev-alpha.herokuapp.com//).

-> This project is in this alpha stage
+> This project is in the alpha stage